 Corpo Estraneo Video

-These experiments tested how props can join together bodies and architecture.
+These experiments tested how props can join together bodies, furniture, and architecture.
 The props are two-sided objects, with one side fitting into corners and edges of buildings and the other side fitting around human bodies.
 They have multiple uses and configurations, but always produce a sudden intimacy between the user and the surrounding architecture.

 Site-specific installation Brooklyn, New York 2006